November

 Perennials

-Remove dead foliage from hostas, coneflower, black eyed susans and other Perennials.
+Remove dead foliage from hostas, coneflower, black eyed susans and other perennials.
 Clean up your perennial gardens and put out fresh mulch.
-Plant Lenten roses so they will establish enough to bloom in Feb.
+Plant helleborus so they will establish enough to bloom in February.
 Other great perennials to plant now are hostas, day lilies, and sedum.

 Houseplants

 If you haven't moved your house plants indoors yet you had better hurry up.
 The average first day of frost in our area is the 13th.
 Check foliage for bugs or disease before bringing them inside.
 Houseplants do not use much fertilizer in the winter.
-Either use your regular plant food at half strength or apply Osmocote.
+Either use your regular plant food at half strength or apply Fertilome Garden Cote.
 Plants will grow toward the light so set up a schedule to rotate a quarter turn each month.
-Also plants love a light misting on their leaves weekly.
+Also, plants love a light misting on their leaves weekly.
 Use your swiffer to dust foliage when necessary.

 Bulbs

 November is bulb planting month!
 Tuck some tulips in with the pansy plants and plant hundreds of daffodils.
-Daffodils need to be naturalized - that is - planted in natural areas where the foliage can die back and make food for next years blooms.
+Daffodils need to be naturalized - that is - planted in natural areas where the foliage can die back and make food for next year's blooms.
 Crocus and hyacinths are fabulous bulbs to plant near walkways and steps.
 Hyacinths smell wonderful.
 Dig up and store your caladiums and elephant ear bulbs.
-Dust with Captan then cover with dry peat moss or potting soil.
-Place in a cool dry place till spring.
-Start an amaryllis or some paperwhite narcissus now for a great Christmas gift for yourself.
+Place in a cool, dry place until spring.
+Start an amaryllis or some paperwhite narcissus now for a great Christmas gift.

 Trees / Shrubs